 Quinoa For People With Diabetes- Yes or No?

+Quinoa is incredibly rich in vitamins B, E, and C, as well as minerals, including calcium, iron, and magnesium.
+It is rich in complex carbs, fibre, and proteins, all of which are important amino acids that should be included in our diets.
 Due to its superfood-like qualities, this premium superfood has gained a sensation in the fitness industry.
 For those who are concerned about what they eat or who are trying to maintain good health, this super-grain is a great source of energy.
 This superfood, meanwhile, is surrounded by a lot of controversy.
 Can people with diabetes eat quinoa?
 How are they produced?
 Read this blog further to get answers to all your queries.

 Quinoa - Here’s What You Need To Know

 Quinoa plant is native to the Andes region of South America, notably Bolivia, Ecuador, Chile, and Peru, and has been cultivated for around 5000 years.
-It is a type of edible seed which is available in a range of colors, including black, red, yellow, and white.
+It is a type of edible seed which is available in a range of colours, including black, red, yellow, and white.

 Do quinoa plants grow in India?